 Af ~ Gamma(α,β)

-with I set to a known value of 0 for all definitive non-flight locations and used as an estimable parameter for all possible flight locations.
-When I was not known, we provided an informed prior of p = 0.33 based on pre-existing knowledge of the ratio of stopovers to migratory flights during a typical woodcock migration (Fish et al. 2024).
-The measurement bias in the data, μbias, was given an uninformative normal prior with mean 0 and standard deviation 1, while the standard deviation of the measurement error, σerror, was given a half-normal prior with standard deviation 1.
-The distribution of Af was modeled using a gamma distribution with shape parameter α and rate parameter β.
+with I fixed to 0 for all definitive non-flight locations and as an estimable parameter for all possible flight locations.
+When I was not known, we provided an informed prior of p = 0.33, which we based on pre-existing knowledge of the ratio of stopovers to migratory flights during a typical woodcock migration (Fish et al. 2024).
+Measurement bias in the data, μbias, was given an uninformative normal prior with mean 0 and standard deviation 1, while the standard deviation of the measurement error, σerror, was given a half-normal prior with standard deviation 1.
+We modelled the distribution of Af using a gamma distribution with shape parameter α and rate parameter β.
 We gave α and β semi-informative priors to restrict their possible values to those that might sensibly describe a distribution scaled between 0 and 1 (McElreath 2018).
 After simulating possible distributions, we chose to give α a half-normal prior with standard derivation 5 and β a half-normal prior with standard derivation 10.

 Season and age models both received a similar formulation to the base model, with the only difference being the use of group-specific (g) α and β parameters